-Archive for education events, recommended resources
+Archive for education events, exercise programs, exercise research, fat loss, recommended resources

 Fortunately, Nemo the Nor’easter didn’t hit New York as badly as was predicted and Dr. Jones made it in safely from Texas.

 Jillian Michaels adopting a kid from the Congo might be the scariest news I’ve heard in a while… When it comes to moms in training, I’d rather turn to someone like Ilene Bergelson for advice.

 Ilene will be giving a workshop on June 17th at FPTI in NYC called Training For the Sport of Motherhood.
 Here’s a brief glimpse of what she’ll be covering (fast forward to about the 1:30 mark, in particular):